|

 about geometry vs. arithmetic.

-circle is about the addition or subtraction of energy.
+circle is about addition or subtraction of energy.

 Because this energy is not mechanical (kinetic), we are dealing with